 2. Create an employee referral program

-This method is great for building your talent pool.
+This method is great for building your talent pool — it’s also easy to track with a top applicant tracking software.
 It also gets your employees involved in finding great co-workers for your business.
 An employee referral program is beneficial to all parties involved with your business.

 3. Use Job posting sites